mattduffy/agile-project-mgmt-stub/README.md

 ##### Estimating the Level of Effort

 * Estimating:
+	* Story Points and Relative Sizing
+	  - team activity: create definition for the value of a story point
+	  - team activity: create definition for 'done'
+	  - team activity: begin affinity estimating for existing requirements
-  * Level of Effort
+  * determine Level of Effort method to use
-    - determine LoE estimating method to use:
     - Ideal Time
     - Wideband Delphi
     - Planning Poker
-	- Story Points and Relative Sizing
-	  - team activity: create definition for the value of a story point
-	  - team activity: create definition for 'done'
-	  - team activity: begin affinity estimating for existing requirements
-    - Budget and Costs
+  * Budget and Costs
 	  - Aggregate the LoE by:
       - Story Points or
 		  - Ideal Days
-	  - Convert aggregate LoE into a a schedule
+    - Convert aggregate LoE into a schedule
 	    - factor in team size
 		  - required resources and availability
 		  - other dependencies
 	  - Aggregate costs over the schedule
 	    - unburdend or burdened costs (see [burdened costs](burdened-costs.md))

 * Create the Project Plan
   * Propose the milestone goals
   * Propose the release goals